 Illinois infertility insurance mandated benefits are extensive.
 The legal requirements include a list of covered infertility treatments, along with the country’s most generous coverage for IVF.

 At the same time, the mandate does not apply to every individual.
 There are precise definitions to follow, along with exclusions, limitations, and loopholes.

 Below is an outline of the IL infertility insurance mandate topics covered in more detail below:

 - What are the limitations?

-The Illinois infertility insurance mandated benefits list is very long compared to comparable laws in other states.
+The Illinois infertility insurance mandated benefits list is very long compared to infertility laws in other states.
 The language supporting the law is very precise about what benefits are required, and which are not.
-Benefits for male factor infertility are excluded by omission.
+Male factor infertility is excluded by omission.

 The Illinois infertility insurance mandated benefits require health insurers to provide coverage for medically necessary expenses incurred in diagnosis and treatment of infertility including:

 - Donor sperm and eggs (medical costs)

 - Procedures utilized to retrieve oocytes or sperm